 “My glasses!
 I can’t see without my glasses!”
 We’ve all heard it and have witnessed several TV and film characters fast demise as the result of losing their glasses or having them crushed underfoot.
 As if these situations aren’t tense and anxiety ridden enough, the Directors like to pour gasoline on the fire and tap into some of our vision impaired friend’s worst nightmares!

 Outside of reviewing the benefits of Laser Vision Correction, the team at Laser Eye Institute likes to discuss “what if” moments in pop culture.
 This led us to dedicate an article to Dennis Nedry, the buffoon that changed the course of the entire Jurassic Park series.
-So let’s “pour one out” for Dennis and review how he single-handedly screwed everything up.
+So let’s take a trip back to Jurassic Park and see how things might have been – had Dennis had LASIK!

 From 1993 to now to 2021 (next Jurassic Park movie) the Jurassic Park series has captured the world’s attention.
 Directed by Steven Spielberg, the first Jurassic Park film revolutionized cinema and brought extinct dinosaurs to life.
 Now as we take a step down memory lane, I’d like to point out a pivotal moment that could have changed the trajectory of the entire Jurassic Park series.

 We all remember “Dennis”, the obnoxious computer programmer that was an unorganized, sloppy mess degenerate.
 His master plan was to shut down the “system”, steal several dinosaur embryos, place them into a shaving cream dispenser, and sneak off the island during a looming tropical storm.
 Spoiler alert!
 Dennis didn’t make it off the island (or help Samuel L’s smoking problem for that matter).
 In fact, his reckless driving caused him to swerve off the road and smash into a road sign; a sign that pointed in what direction he had to go to reach safety! .